-6.4.2 EQ Account Comparison
+6.5.2 EQ Account Comparison

 The EQ account is an assessment of favorable or unfavorable ecological, aesthetic, and cultural or natural resources changes.
-Environmental Impacts of the alternatives are described in detail in Section 5.
+Environmental impacts of the alternatives are described in detail in Section 5.
 The analysis was conducted with the participation of agencies, local governments, and stakeholders through an on-going and engaging series of scoping meetings, public input meetings, agency and stakeholder meetings, and on-site meetings, and will continue through the PED study phase and coordination of the project through State and Agency reviews.
 The EQ account was another means of evaluating the plans to assist in making recommendations.
 The factors considered included habitat change and threatened & endangered species risk.
+None of the plans in the final array have any significant impacts on the environment.

-6.4.3 RED Account Comparison
+6.5.3 RED Account Comparison